Symmetric Finite-Time Preparation of Cluster States via Quantum Pumps

-Generalizing this, it is possible to similarly prepare any 2D fractal cluster state\cite{Devakuletal2018} generated by some 1D cellular automaton .
-Here, we will give the underlying argument, and prove it rigorously in Appendix \ref{app:fractal}.
+Generalizing this, it is possible to similarly prepare any 2D fractal cluster state\cite{Devakuletal2018} generated by some 1D cellular automaton.
+Here, we will give the underlying argument, and prove it rigorously in the SM\footnote{See Supplementary Material, which includes Refs.~\cite{Haah2013,NewmanMoore1999,ChenLuVishwanath2014}}.
 For each blue site $v_b$, define $V_{v_b}$ to be a product of $CZ$ operators connecting $v_b$ and the blue site directly above it to its nearest neighbor red sites.
 Any symmetry generated by the cellular automaton will only flip an even number of the nearest neighbor red sites, so these gates are symmetric.
 Analogously, for each red site $v_r$, $V_{v_r}$ is a product of $CZ$ operators connecting $v_r$ and the red site directly below it to its nearest neighbor blue sites.
 A product of such gates over all vertices creates the cluster state at the top and bottom-most layers, so the sum of these gates is exactly our desired driving Hamiltonian.

-\textit{Recovering Cluster-like States in Practical Setups.} We finally discuss how to take into account possible undesirable perturbations that could be introduced into the driving Hamiltonian when implemented in practice.
+\textit{Recovering cluster-like states in practical setups.} Finally, we discuss how to take into account possible undesirable perturbations that could be introduced into the driving Hamiltonian when implemented in practice.
 These perturbations could entangle the boundary state with the bulk, rendering it useless as a resource state.
-However, we will show that as long as these perturbations are small and respect the symmetry, projective measurements in the bulk followed by post-selection can recover a resource state in the same phase as the cluster state.
+However, we will show that as long as these perturbations are small and respect the symmetry, measurements in the bulk followed by feed-forward correction can recover a resource state in the same phase as the cluster state.